Pyrenean ibex: Cloning project

 Celia, the last ibex, was captured in Ordesa y Monte Perdido National Park in Huesca, Spain; skin biopsies were taken and cryopreserved in nitrogen.
 She died a year after tissue was harvested from her ear.
-American biotechnology company Advanced Cell Technology, Inc. announced in 2000 that the Spanish government would let them try to clone her from those samples.
+The American biotechnology company Advanced Cell Technology, Inc. announced in 2000 that the Spanish government would let them try to clone her from those samples.
 ACT intended to work alongside other scientists to clone Celia by nuclear transfer.

 It was expected to be easier than the cloning experiment of endangered gaur (Bos gaurus), as the reproductive biology of goats is better known and the normal gestation period is only five months.
 In addition, only certain extinct animals are candidates for cloning because of the need for a suitable proxy surrogate to carry the clone to term.
 ACT agreed with the government of Aragon that the future cloned Pyrenean ibex would be returned to their original habitat.

 Celia provided suitable tissue samples for cloning.
 However, attempts to clone her highlighted a major problem: even if it were possible to produce another healthy Pyrenean ibex, no males were available for the female clone to breed with.
 To produce a viable population of a previously extinct animal, genetic samples from many individuals would be needed to create genetic diversity in the cloned population.
 This is a major obstacle to re-establishing an extinct species population through cloning.
 One solution could be to cross Celia's clones with males of another subspecies, although the offspring would not be pure Pyrenean ibex.
 A more ambitious plan would be to remove one X chromosome and add a Y chromosome from another still-existing subspecies, creating a male Pyrenean ibex, but such technology does not yet exist, and it is not known whether this will be feasible at all without irreparable damage to the cell.